LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

         prompt=prompt
     )

-Nice, now we have set up everything and can start to calssify the dataset!
+We have set up everything and can start classifying the dataset.

 Classifying the Dataset
 -----------------------

-To classify the dataset, we can use the :code:`classify` method of the model.
-The method returns an object that contains the predictions and the distribution.
+To classify the dataset, we can use the model's :code:`classify` method.
+This method returns an object containing the predictions and the distribution.
-It is also possible to get the (combined) logits for each class, however the default behavior only returns predictions and distributions.
+It is also possible to get the (combined) logits for each class; however, the default behavior only returns predictions and distributions.
 The method is called as follows:

 .. code-block:: python